This Is Why The Killings Of Sean Reed & Ahmaud Arbery Are Being Called Lynchings

 Mitchell also points out that while official definitions of the term often define it as being perpetrated by three or more people, definitions of the term have changed over time.
 “Lynching is about insisting that certain folk aren't citizens and won't be protected, so having three or more killers involved doesn't matter nearly as much as someone being able to declare themselves judge, jury, and executioner and get away with it,” Mitchell explains.

-Like lynchings of the past, the deaths of Reed and Arbery — and the countless videos of Black Americans being killed that have circulated over the past several years — draw on a long history of images of Black death and suffering being consumed by the public.
-Photos of lynchings were commonly shared as a way of advancing white-supremacist points of view or to terrorize and control Black Americans — and rarely lead to a larger understanding of the losses and suffering sustained by the Black community.
+Like lynchings of the past, the deaths of Reed and Arbery — and the countless videos of black Americans being killed that have circulated over the past several years — draw on a long history of images of black death and suffering being consumed by the public.
+Photos of lynchings were commonly shared as a way of advancing white-supremacist points of view or to terrorise and control black Americans — and rarely lead to a larger understanding of the losses and suffering sustained by the Black community.

 Advertisement

-"Gruesome images do not humanize and do not automatically inspire empathy.
-Black and Brown people cannot go to such images expecting healing or acknowledgment,” says Mitchell.
+"Gruesome images do not humanise and do not automatically inspire empathy.
+Black and brown people cannot go to such images expecting healing or acknowledgment,” says Mitchell.
 “Nevertheless, we live in a social media (and 24-hour news cycle) era, so there's no getting around the many ways people will deal with their urge to speak against injustice.”

 The videos of Reed and Arbery’s deaths are circulating the same week that Ida B. Wells won a posthumous Pulitzer Prize for her investigative journalism bringing attention to the reality of lynching in the post-Civil War South, which New York Times journalist Nikole Hannah-Jones said on Twitter is “wrenching evidence of the ongoing legacy of the extrajudicial killing of black ‘citizens.’”